-- DO read and understand all safety signs located on the machine before operating, servicing, adjusting, or cleaning.
-Safety signs are explained on page 15. - DO inspect and secure all guards before starting. - DO check engine intake and exhaust.
+- DO read and understand all safety signs located on the machine before operating, servicing, adjusting, or cleaning. - DO inspect and secure all guards before starting. - DO check engine intake and exhaust.
 Make sure they are clear of debris prior to starting the machine. - DO have a fire extinguisher available for use should the need arise.
 Know how to use it.